moabu/cluster-mgr/README.md

 Licensed under the [GLUU SUPPORT LICENSE](./LICENSE).
 Copyright Gluu 2018.

-# Cluster Manager 2.0 Beta
+# Cluster Manager (Beta)

+## Overview
-#### GUI tool for installing and managing a highly available Gluu Server cluster.
+Cluster Manager is a GUI tool for installing and managing a highly available, clustered Gluu Server infrastructure.

+## Prerequisites

-Cluster Manager currently only supports installation on Ubuntu 14 and 16.
-It can, however, be used to configure Gluu Server clusters on Ubuntu and CentOS.
+- Cluster Manager currently supports installation on Ubuntu 14 and 16.
+However, it can be used to configure Gluu Server clusters on Ubuntu, CentOS, RHEL, and Debian.

-##### Gluu Cluster Manager should be installed on a secure administrators computer or a VM as it will have SSH access to all servers in the cluster.
+- Cluster Manager should be installed on a secure administrators computer or a VM, as it will have SSH access to all servers in the cluster.

-After configuration, Cluster Manager no longer needs to be actively connected to the cluster for them to work properly.
-It can however be used to monitor your Gluu server health, make adjustments to your cluster configuration, and review Gluu Server logs as well as monitor server performance.
+- After configuration, Cluster Manager no longer needs to be actively connected to the cluster.
+However, in order to take advantage of Cluster Managers monitoring, configuration, and logging features, Cluster Manager must be to be connected to the cluster.

+### External ports

-##### The necessary external ports that need to be opened in a default cluster installation are as follows:
+The necessary external ports that need to be opened in a default cluster installation are as follows:

 <table>
   <tr><th> Gluu Servers </th><th> Load Balancer </th> <th> Cluster Manager </th></tr>